 BRIAN KROLICKI, NEVADA STATE TREASURER: It's all automatic.
 They come into the Web site, and we make it very easy.
 They just insert their name, and they hit enter, and it comes back with a match or not.
 It's that easy.

 O'REILLY: Do you have to put a Social Security number in there because a lot of people have the same name?

 KROLICKI: All state sites are somewhat different, but, for the most part, no. What you do is put in your name, and sometimes if it's close to the name that they have, they may ask something, you know, slightly off of that.
 But it walks you through it.

 And then if it looks like -- you know, sometimes you have the right name, but it's not necessarily you.
 There are claim forms that you would produce and send to the state treasurer's office so that...

-KROLICKI: It usually -- the states don't give the specific amounts because we don't want these situations to be abused, but it would come up with yes, your name, there's an asset, you know, a share of stock or something like that, and it would say over $100, something like that.
+KROLICKI: The states don't give the specific amounts because we don't want these situations to be abused, but it would come up with yes, your name, there's an asset, you know, a share of stock or something like that, and it would say over $100, something like that.

 O'REILLY: OK.
 How about your mom's maiden name?
 You know, can you do this with everything like that?

 KROLICKI: You can put any name in there, and Nevada's a place where very few people started from.
 People move here.
 So this is what we're trying to do, is make every state available.
 In fact, the state treasurers have worked to essentially make a one-stop-shop approach for...

 O'REILLY: OK.
 So once they get into your Web site, the Nevada State treasurer's Web site, then you will alert the person that they may have some money, but then they're going to have to come in and prove who they are before you give them the check and stuff, right?